226218/226218.github.io/_posts/2023-10-01-htb-cozyhosting.md

 ![](/assets/images/htb-cozyhosting/cozyhosting_logo.png)

-Amir is a machine of HTB.
+Cozyhosting is a machine of HTB.
 The machine has a Website with nginx, for this reason has access limited, later u can steal the cookies of an site in actuators/sessions, with the session we can intercept the request to login, later doing using a reverse shell to join like app, next continue scanning all possibilities with linpeas and finally with a file .jar can get password of postgre where is the password of ssh service to Privileges Escalation.

 ## 1st HTB VPN connection